 First Premier League title - 2001/02

-As well as his own personal success, Henry claimed his first Premier League title as Arsenal won the league at Old Trafford with a 1-0 victory over Manchester United.
+As well as his own personal success, Henry claimed his first Premier League title as Arsenal wrapped up the league at Old Trafford courtesy of a 1-0 victory over Manchester United.

-This win in Manchester also secured Arsenal's third double, as the Gunners won the FA Cup four days earlier, beating Chelsea 2-0.
+The win also confirmed Arsenal's third double, as the Gunners had won the FA Cup four days earlier, beating Chelsea 2-0.

-Henry's third season in England was a just minor display of what was yet to come.
+Henry's third season in England was just a taster of what was to come.

-A statue worthy celebration - Henry v Tottenham Hotspur - 2002
+A statue-worthy celebration - Henry vs Tottenham Hotspur - 2002

-Early on in Arsenal's 2002/03 campaign, Thierry Henry delivered a famous celebration against fierce North London rivals Tottenham.
+Early on in Arsenal's 2002/03 campaign, Henry delivered a famous celebration against fierce north London rivals Tottenham.
 A moment so iconic it would be turned into a statue.

 Once again, the French striker displayed his trademark dribbling and composure, with an outstanding solo goal, creating history at Highbury once again.

 Picking up the ball in his own half, Henry dribbled away from the threat of Matthew Etherington.
-While gaining ground on the Tottenham defenders, the striker sidestepped Stephen Carr, before burying a sweet left foot finish past Kasey Keller.
+With the Tottenham defenders retreating, the striker sidestepped Stephen Carr, before burying a sweet left-foot finish past Kasey Keller.

 You thought his goal was good?
 His celebration was even better.
 After Highbury erupted, Henry ran the length of the pitch to knee slide in front of the travelling Spurs supporters, rubbing salt further into the wounds.

-So good a statue, recreating his iconic celebration, was placed outside Arsenal's new Emirates.
+So good a statue, recreating his iconic celebration, was placed outside Arsenal's Emirates Stadium.

-The Frenchman picked the ball up deep in Liverpool's half, darting at their backline.
-Avoiding challenges from Dietmar Hamann and Jamie Carragher, Henry tucked the ball past Jerzy Dudek to put Arsenal ahead.
+The Frenchman picked the ball up deep in Liverpool's half and evaded challenges from Dietmar Hamann and Jamie Carragher before tucking the ball past Jerzy Dudek to put his side ahead.